-Reality shows often have a host or anchor, who narrates the story or establishes what's going to happen.
-Reality programming is characterized as a real-life event rather than an imagination of the producer.
-Traditionally and technically, production wise all reality programming shows are pre-recorded.
+It is mostly or meant to be non-fictional by definition, as it is recorded programs which is sometimes pre-scripted and sometimes unscripted.
+It pretends to depict real people in real life situations for at least partly entertainment purposes.
+Reality television evolved from Radio game shows and talent shows.
+From then the reality programming has come through a long way today it includes unscripted dramas, lifestyle change shows, talent hunt shows.
+I was fortunate enough to work for the pioneers, who brought the concept of reality shows to Indian Television. since then, there has been more than hundred reality shows which aired on various channels in India.
+Thus, we will look at the concepts, transformation aspects and most importantly how reality programming is programmed and its technicalities.
+Reality shows often has a host or anchor, who narrates the story or establish what's going to happen.
+Reality programming is characterized as real-life event rather than an imagination of producer.
+Traditionally and technically, production wise all reality programming show are pre-recorded.
 But with the digital convergence this aspect is gradually changing, although the show might or might not be pre-scripted but it can be streamed live, in real time.
 This type of programming is more transparent but the chances of errors are extremely high as well as there is no retake or post edit which can be done.
-Presenting real people in real life scenarios, are curtailing conditions of the audience, so that they feel connected to the reality programme.
-Most of these audiences strive to gratify their need for entertainment.
-If we look at hard core news programming which are also similar in format which might be presented in an entertaining way but are information centric and deliver serious information.
+Presenting real people in real life scenarios, are curtail conditions of the audience, so that they feel connected to the reality programme.
+Most of these audience stive the gratify there need for entertainment.
+If we look at hard core news programming which are also similar in format which might be presented in entertaining way but are information centric and delivery serious information.
 Although today there are some channels which even sensationalize serious information and indulge in yellow journalism to add entertainment factor to the programme.
+There are some news-related reality terminologies that needs to be understood, such as infotainment, which is a sum of Information + Entertainment.
+This type of programming includes the presentation of soft news topics keeping in mind the entertainment values for the audience.
+A soft new consist of things of interest, which has less impact on you, for example a travel, eatery show, you might be interested in watching new food items or places to eat but it might not have a major effect on your life on the other hand hard news directly impacts your world.
+Shows which has higher sensational aspects than informative one in infotainment can be known a tabloid television.
+"Sensational news is coverage of unexpected events; these events have some inherent entertainment value" as explained by Hofstetter and Dozier.